jmswaney/blog/youtube_downloader/README.md

 As you can see, we nearly just got Rick-rolled.
 In the logs, we can see that `youtube-dl` will merge requested formats with `ffmpeg` into a single `mkv` file.

+## Downloading audio, video, and a thumbnail

 Let's see if we can keep the individual parts and also get a thumbnail.

 ```bash
 $ rm "Rick Astley - Never Gonna Give You Up (Video)-dQw4w9WgXcQ.mkv"